 Also called bonds.
 Essentially, these are loans that you make to a government or corporation (called the issuer) when it needs to raise the cash.
 They have a maturity date, which is the date the issuer is obligated to repay you the principal, or face amount, of the bond.
 Bonds also generally pay you interest until their maturity date.
 A collection or grouping of financial bonds is known as a bond portfolio.

 A mutual fund that generally invests in stocks of companies believed to have above-average potential for growth in revenue and earnings.
 These stocks typically have low dividend yields and above-average prices in relation to such measures as earnings and book value.

 A bond that has a rating of BB or lower and that pays a higher yield to compensate for its greater risk.
 Also known as junk bonds.

 A passively-managed mutual fund that seeks to match the performance of a particular market index.

 Bonds issued by the U.S. government, government agencies, or corporations, whose principal and interest payments-unlike those of conventional bonds-are adjusted over time to reflect inflation.

 A mutual fund that invests in the stock of companies located outside of the United States.

-The Plan investment options in which you may invest your contributions.
+The Program investment options in which you may invest your contributions.